 It is true that restaurants have long served as high-water marks by which one can chart the ebb and flow of ethnic subcultures in U.S. cities.
 I assume there were scone shops in colonial New England; the Chinese aren't the first new arrivals who learned that the most mundane native skills acquire a profitably exotic appeal in this country.
 For those whose ambition is thwarted by handicaps of language or education, the skillet is as good as a college degree.
 Thus the fact that Stevie's Latin Village in Springfield now houses the China Inn is a socioeconomic datum of considerable significance.
 So is the opening of the House of Hunan in a defunct Burger Chef, and the conversion of Taft's (a hamburger joint on the east side where I took my first-ever date after a dance) into Chishing and Pam Ming King's Hong Kong Garden.

 How, then, does one explain the fact that although roughly half the Asians living in Springfield are Indian, there is not a single Indian restaurant in the capital?
 One must remember that restaurant-keeping among Asians is not, like black hair, a genetic predisposition.
 It is circumstance, not chromosomes, that put so many Chinese in the kitchen in Springfield, and it is circumstance that has kept Indians out of it.
 The Indians are the WASPs of the local Asian community.
 Because it remains one of India's two official languages, immigrant Indians usually speak English.
 They are schooled in democracy, and, like early Americans, were molded in part by the British colonial experience.
-They are well-educated and ambitious, and arrive here not as refugees but as physicians, engineers and teachers.
+They are well-educated and ambitious, and arrive here not as refugees but as physicians, engineers, and teachers.
 It took the Italians of Springfield three generations to make it from the ethnic enclaves on the north side to the affluent subdivisions of the west side; it took the Indians only as long as the drive from the airport.

 The Indians, in short, came admirably equipped to excel, compared to their hemispheric kin.
-Because it is both a bureaucratic and a medical center, Springfield is home to what is probably a higher percentage of Indian professionals than might be found in other U.S. cities.
+Because it is both a bureaucratic and a medical center, Springfield is home to what is probably a higher percentage of Indian professionals than might be found in most other U.S. cities its size.
 (It's been estimated that half the Indians in Springfield are engineers.)
 Of the nation's 362,000 Indians there are more than a few restaurateurs, to be sure; New York's Mayor Ed Koch praised Indians at an India Day parade by saying, "They give us their culture and their taxes—and their wonderful restaurants."
 If any of Springfield's Indians were to open a restaurant, one suspects, it would be as a tax write-off.

 If Indians are the WASPs of the current Asian immigration, the Chinese and Vietnamese (and to a lesser extent the Koreans and Taiwanese) are its Poles and Italians.
 Americans are generally ignorant of the East; when our Debbie Courtright interviewed a Gujerati engineer named Ashok Bhatt in 1978, he told her of being shown a bathtub by his American hostess, as if he'd never seen one back home.
 The diversity of language, culture, history, and religion among the Asian newcomers is at least as broad as that of white America's European ancestors.
 In the course of my own limited rambles around town I have encountered an exiled South Vietnamese army officer, the son of a South Korean political dissident, a Calcutta physician, and a Chinese economist; a sign across the street from my apartment announces the reassuring presence of one Chan-soo Kim, M.D.